The Complete Guide To Processing Card-Not-Present Transactions

 Confused?
 Don’t worry.
 Keep reading; below, we’ll break down some more examples of card-not-present transactions and help you understand why they cost more to process.
 We’ll also talk about what — if anything — you need to change in your payment processing setup to protect your business.

-The reality is, whether you have a brick-and-mortar store or you run an eCommerce business, you need to understand how CNP transactions affect your business, your customers, and your bottom line.
-There’s much more than meets the eye when it comes to distinguishing from a card-not-present and a card-present transaction, including how much it costs you and the security risks involved.
+The reality is, whether you have a brick-and-mortar store or you run an eCommerce business, you need to understand how CNP payments affect your business, your customers, and your bottom line.
+There’s much more than meets the eye when it comes to distinguishing card-present from card-not-present transactions, including how much it costs you and the security risks involved.
 Let’s dive in!

 Table of Contents